-Reference# Commitment Departmental Lead 5.3.10 We will do a better job of making our residents, particularly those in smaller communities, aware of available government programs and services, and how to access them, through Single Window Service Centres and our Government Service Officers.
-EXEC 5.4.1 We will support the RCMP and communities in their efforts to strengthen partnerships to prevent and respond to violence by supporting the development of policing action plans in each community in according with each community's priorities.
-DOJ 5.4.2 We will take further action to monitor drinking water quality as well as support community-based water monitoring programs.
-MACA/ ENR 5.4.3 We will finalize community wildland fire protection plans, and develop and propose amendments to modernize forest protection legislation.
-ENR 5.4.4 We will continue to pursue new federal funding for the enhancement of community government infrastructure, and implement the asset management framework through the Gas Tax Agreement to ensure that all community infrastructure lifespan is extended and new infrastructure is delivered in a manner that takes into account new building technologies that assist in climate change adaptation and energy efficiencies.
-MACA 5.4.5 We will develop a strategy to close the gap in funding levels to meet municipal core needs.
-MACA 5.4.6 We will install remote water monitoring stations in five additional communities and build three additional water treatment plants.
-ENR/ MACA 5.4.7 We will work with stakeholders to develop and propose amendments to modernize the Civil Emergency Measures Act and to revitalize the Territorial Emergency Response Plan.
-MACA 5.4.8 We will develop and propose amendments to the Fire Prevention Act , and work with stakeholders to identify priorities for Community Fire Protection Plans.
-MACA 5.4.9 We will assist community governments with technical assistance in identifying energy efficiency improvements for community government buildings and taking action to improve energy efficiency.
-MACA 5.5.1 We will support the delivery of workshops that help to get women into politics.
-DAAIR 5.5.2 We will support a communications campaign to promote women in politics.
-DAAIR 5.5.3 We will enhance gender equity in the appointment of residents to territorial boards and agencies, to further develop women's leadership experience and exposure to governance.
-EXEC
+Reference# Departmental Lead Commitment 5.3.10 EIA We will do a better job of making our residents, particularly those in smaller communities, aware of available government programs and services, and how to access them, through Single Window Service Centres and our Government Service Officers.
+5.3.11 DOJ We will develop legislation within two years to establish an independent parliamentary office of the ombudsman.
+5.4.1 Removed as duplicate of 4.5.1 and 4.4.2.
+5.4.2 MACA We will take further action to monitor drinking water quality as well as support community-based water monitoring programs.
+5.4.3 ENR We will finalize community wildland fire protection plans, and develop and propose amendments to modernize forest protection legislation.
+5.4.4 MACA We will continue to pursue and assist communities in accessing new federal funding for the enhancement of community government infrastructure, including implementing the asset management framework through the Gas Tax Agreement to ensure that all communities have asset management plans.
+5.4.5 MACA We will develop a strategy to close the gap in funding levels to meet municipal core needs.
+5.4.6 MACA We will install remote water monitoring stations in five additional communities and build three additional water treatment plants.
+5.4.7 MACA We will work with stakeholders to develop and propose amendments to modernize the Civil Emergency Measures Act and to revitalize the Territorial Emergency Response Plan.
+5.4.8 MACA We will develop and propose amendments to the Fire Prevention Act , and work with stakeholders to identify priorities for Community Fire Protection Plans.
+5.4.9 MACA We will assist community governments with technical assistance in identifying energy efficiency improvements for community government buildings and taking action to improve energy efficiency.
+5.4.10 LANDS/ MACA We will work with community governments to find solutions to land tenure issues which present barriers to community planning.
+5.5.1 EIA/ MACA We will support the delivery of workshops that help to get women into politics.
+5.5.2 EIA We will support a communications campaign to increase the participation of women in politics.
+5.5.3 EIA We will improve gender equity in appointments to all territorial boards and agencies.